Frequently Asked Questions

 Will you offer travel fellowships to WCSJ2017?

-Yes, but the application deadline for travel fellowships has passed.
-Successful applicants will be notified in mid to late April, which should allow for any extended visa processing time.
-In addition, some WFSJ member associations will offer travel fellowships for their members.
+Yes, but the application deadline for travel fellowships has passed and awards already made.
+Some WFSJ member associations will offer travel fellowships for their members.
 Please check with your member association for more information.

 Will the U.S. immigration situation affect my travels?

 The organizers of the 10th World Conference of Science Journalists are monitoring developments in U.S. immigration policy and assessing how new regulations and legal action might affect travel to the meeting, scheduled for October 26-30, 2017, in San Francisco.
 We are resolute in our determination that the conference will continue its tradition of welcoming colleagues from across the globe, and we oppose any restrictions that would prevent participants from attending WCSJ2017.

 As October approaches, we will do everything we can to make the meeting accessible to all.
 We suggest that those planning to attend check with the U.S. consulates in their countries about applying for a U.S. visa as early as possible, and stay current on the travel situation.
 The organizing committee has arrangements in place for assistance with visa denials.

 For current information on the visa process, please see this overview from the National Academies of Sciences, Engineering, and Medicine.

 How can I get a letter of invitation for my visa application?

 Attendees from non-visa waiver countries may request a general letter of invitation from WCSJ2017 during the online conference registration process.
 Issued electronically as a PDF and general in nature, this letter may take up to two weeks to receive.
 Please plan ahead.
 See the Travel page for more info.

 Is it too late to propose a session?